Here it is a new post with a recipe from the endless world of the Italian focaccia/pizza 🙂

 As I said, Piscialandrea is just one of the many names it has: in the village of Perinaldo it is called pisciarà, in Bordighera e Buggio pisciaràda, in Pigna vojun, in Ventimiglia pisciadela, in Badalucco sardenaia, in Sanremo it is called Sardenaira (in this case made with pilchards instead of anchovies, and there is also a disciplinare protecting the recipe), in Apricale it is called Machetusa (in this case made with the Machetto, which is a sauce more similar to the old pissalà, made with anchovies or pilchards, left to macerate 6-7 weeks, butter and extra virgin olive oil), and some other names too 🙂

 The main ingredients are tomato, anchovy, taggiasche olives, garlic, oregano and extra virgin olive oil.
-Than in some cases there are onions, someone add capers, someone as we saw use pilchards instead of anchovies, someone add also some milk in the dough.
+Than in some cases there are onions, someone add capers, someone as we saw use pilchards instead of anchovies, someone add also some milk in the dough (especially where they call it Piscialandrea).
 But basically they are all very similar.

 Let’s see the recipe!